 A list of shareholders without a current mailing address on record is continually updated and posted on ciri.com.
 When CIRI mail is undeliverable, distributions are held, and the shareholder does not qualify to participate in any prize drawings until the address is updated.
 This is true even if a shareholder is signed up for direct deposit.
 When a shareholder fails to notify CIRI of a new address before a specified deadline and the check is sent to the old address, CIRI cannot reissue that check unless it is either returned to us, or a minimum of 90 days has elapsed.

 If your address has changed, be sure to update it with both CIRI and the U.S. Postal Service.
 The addresses must match or your CIRI mail may not reach you.
 CIRI address changes may be submitted online via the Qenek portal.
 Alternatively, you may submit a completed CIRI address change form – available at ciri.com – or a signed address change request that includes a current telephone number.
 You may scan or take a photo of your completed form or request and email it to [email protected], mail it to CIRI at PO Box 93330, Anchorage, AK 99509, or fax it to 907-263-5186.
 If faxed, please call Shareholder Relations as soon as possible to confirm receipt.
 Forms and information on changing your address or submitting a mail-forwarding request with the U.S. Postal Service are available at usps.com or your local post office.

-As a reminder, CIRI does not withhold taxes from distributions; however, shareholders who anticipate owing tax on their distributions have the option of making quarterly estimated tax payments directly to the Internal Revenue Service themselves.
-To find out more about applicable federal and state tax requirements or making quarterly estimated tax payments, please consult with a tax advisor or contact the IRS directly.
+Neither CIRI nor the CST withhold taxes from distributions; however, individuals who anticipate owing tax on their distributions have the option of making quarterly estimated tax payments directly to the Internal Revenue Service themselves.
+To learn more about applicable federal and state tax requirements or making quarterly estimated tax payments, please consult with a tax advisor or contact the IRS directly.
 As a reminder, distributions made by the CST are expected to be tax-free to beneficiaries in most cases.